Even though we are separated by circumstance we are one in Christ

 Christ’s love and Peace be with you.

-Liz Alls, Donna Barger, Minota Beckner, Bo Bradbury, Buttons Craft, Sarah Crawford, Betty Crockett, Sylvia Croom, Phyliss Crowgey, Mary Divers, Robert Freeman, Nita Garman, Ashley Gordon-Armstead, Deb Gordon, Cindy Jennings, Orion Lane, Ron Pagano, Michelle Parzyck, Michael Puckett, Jewel Reed, Owen Schuetz, Lois Smith, Elaine St. Clair, Margaret & Sonny Umberger, Bunny & Tom Warme, Clifford Weckstein, Betty Weddle,
+Liz Alls, Donna Barger, Minota Beckner, Bo Bradbury, Buttons Craft, Sarah Crawford, Betty Crockett, Sylvia Croom, Phyliss Crowgey, Mary Divers, Robert Freeman, Nita Garman, Ashley Gordon-Armstead, Deb Gordon, Cindy Jennings, Orion Lane, Rupert Oliver, Ron Pagano, Michelle Parzyck, Michael Puckett, Jewel Reed, Owen Schuetz, Lois Smith, Elaine St. Clair, Margaret & Sonny Umberger, Bunny & Tom Warme, Clifford Weckstein, Betty Weddle,

 Special March Events